jhm-ciberman/phantom-desktop/README.md

 For more info please refer to [this](http://bitesofcode.blogspot.com/2011/10/pyqt-coding-style-guidelines.html) blog post.

-For Docstrings, we use the [Google style](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#38-comments-and-docstrings).
+For Docstrings, the project uses the [Google style](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#38-comments-and-docstrings).

+The project has some type hints, but it's only for basic IDE autocomplete.
+It's not intended for use with static type checkers.